luyibest001/AGMgmtConsole/README.md

    - define columns in each migration file
    - php artisan migration

-3. Create seeder for each model
+3. Create seeder for each model and import data into database
    - e.g. php artisan make:seeder CustomerSeeder
+   - parse xls file and create a record for each row
+   - call four seeders from DatabaseSeeder class by "php artisan db:seed"

+4.

 ## Laravel Sponsors